ivanesik/twitch-bot/README.md

 ## TODO:

+-   Update templated strings on app start (for development and debug proposes)
--   Executable file for app
+-   Executable binary app
--   Start application without deps
-    -   Need to replace env-cmd to non CLI analog